 The course presents a discussion of the nature of conflict and the origins and strategies used in managing conflict for productive results.
 Both interpersonal and intergroup conflicts are studied.

-The course presents skills for a variety of negotiating situations: managing contracts, implementing change, making sales purchases, settling organizational conflicts, planning strategies, and achieving credibility.
+This course presents skills for a variety of negotiating situations: managing contracts, implementing change, making sales purchases, settling organizational conflicts, planning strategies, and achieving credibility The class prepares the student to understand different types of negotiation, how to strategically negotiate from a managerial and professional perspective and create value in the negotiating process.

 CAVEAT: No graduate credit will be awarded if MGT4193 has been successfully completed.

-The course allows students to review the major theories of persuasion in addition to methods by which to apply the theories.
-Key topic areas include the psychology of persuasion, source credibility, motivational appeals, social campaigns, and propaganda.
+The course presents the major theories of persuasion and helps students apply them.
+Key topic areas include credibility, motivation, social campaigns, manipulation, and audience analysis, and adaptation.

 CAVEAT: No graduate credit will be awarded if COM4405 has been successfully completed.